2022 Long Distance Training (LDT) Rides Information

 - SLOW DOWN!
 Know your limits and stay well below them.

 - REGISTRATION: No pre-registration is required for most rides.
 Please REGISTER on the club web site for our "2-3 day weekend" rides (Healdsburg/Pacific Grove/Paso Robles/Cazadero), so we can plan better.
-(Registration is free and is not a strict requirement - please feel free to decide at the last minute if necessary.)
+Registration is free and easy.
+Only registered participants will receive detailed logistics updates.

 Contact for additional information: